dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/data/binding-declarations-overview.md

 - The data source, in this case, a simple object instance representing a person.
 - An optional converter that processes the value coming in from the data source object before it's assigned to the target property.

-If the object you're binding is a <xref:System.Windows.FrameworkElement> or a <xref:System.Windows.FrameworkContentElement> you can call the `SetBinding` method on your object directly instead of using <xref:System.Windows.Data.BindingOperations.SetBinding%2A?displayProperty=nameWithType>.
+When the object you're binding is a <xref:System.Windows.FrameworkElement> or a <xref:System.Windows.FrameworkContentElement> you can call the `SetBinding` method on your object directly instead of using <xref:System.Windows.Data.BindingOperations.SetBinding%2A?displayProperty=nameWithType>.
 For an example, see [How to: Create a Binding in Code](../../../framework/wpf/data/how-to-create-a-binding-in-code.md).

 ## Binding path syntax